GetStream/stream-chat-swift/docusaurus/docs/iOS/client/extra-data.md

 Extra Data is additional information that can be added to the default data of Stream.
 It is a dictionary of key-value pairs that can be attached to messages, users, channels, and pretty much almost every domain model in the Stream SDK.

 On iOS, the Extra Data is represented by the following dictionary, `[String: RawJSON]`.
 The `RawJSON` is an enum that can be represented by different types of values.
 It can be a String, Number, Boolean, Array, Dictionary, or null.
-In the end, this is to make the dictionary strongly typed so that it is more safe and easier to use.
+In the end, this is to make the dictionary strongly typed so that it is safer and easier to use.
 The code snippet below shows the simplified implementation of `RawJSON`.

 ```swift
 indirect enum RawJSON: Codable, Hashable {